k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 The instructions in this section focus on the Docker container solutions above, but the general instructions should work for other environments as well.

+### Kubernetes version support

+K8ssandra works with the following versions of Kubernetes either standalone or via a cloud provider:

+* 1.16
+* 1.17
+* 1.18
+* 1.19
+* 1.20

+### Cassandra version support

+K8ssandra can install the following versions of Apache Cassandra:

+* 3.11.7
+* 3.11.8
+* 3.11.9
+* 3.11.10
+* 4.0-beta4

 ### Resource recommendations

 The minimum recommended development configuration for a single Cassandra node is 8 gigs of RAM and 2 virtual processor cores (2 physical cores).
-Given that, we recommend a machine specification of no less than 16 gigs of RAM and 8 virtual processor cores (4 physical cores).
+Given that, we recommend a machine specification of **no less** than 16 gigs of RAM and 8 virtual processor cores (4 physical cores).
 You'll want to adjust your Docker resource preferences accordingly.
 For this quick start we're allocating 4 virtual processors and 8 gigs of RAM to the Docker environment.

 An ideal environment, enabling you to run a 3 node Cassandra cluster, enforcing QUORUM consistency, would consist of 32 gigs of RAM and 12 virtual cores (6 physical cores).